Kasheeram/Testing/README.md

-Test project includes the follow things
+This small project includes the follow things
 1. MVVM Architecture
 2. Use solid principles
 3. Using Generic